Pakihi - he aratohu mā ngā kairapu mahi Business - a guide for employment seekers

 This guide outlines the resources available to you at Wellington City Libraries.
-The largest collection will be found at Central Library, but smaller collections can be found at the branch libraries.
+Smaller collections of these resources can be found at the branch libraries.
 This guide also provides links to a number of online job and career-related resources, which experienced or mature workers may find useful.

 If you are considering your options for rejoining the paid workforce, or if it has been some time since you were last looking to change your current job, check out these links.

 New Zealand Websites

 - Careers New Zealand: Job hunting tips for Mature Workers